puppetlabs/puppet-docs/source/puppet/4.1/reference/lang_resources.markdown

 ### Relationships and Ordering

-[ordering]: /references/3.8.latest/configuration.html#ordering
+[ordering]: /references/4.1.latest/configuration.html#ordering

-By default, the order of resources in a manifest doesn't affect the order in which those resources will be applied.
+Puppet applies unrelated resources in manifest order by default.
+You can disable this with the [`ordering`][ordering] setting.
 Puppet will apply _unrelated_ resources in a mostly random (but consistent between runs) order.

 If a resource must be applied before or after some other resource, you should declare a relationship between them, to make sure Puppet applies them in the right order.
 You can also make changes in one resource cause a refresh of some other resource.
 See [the Relationships and Ordering page][relationships] for more information.

-You can also change [the `ordering` setting][ordering] to make Puppet apply unrelated resources in manifest order.
-This will be the new default behavior in Puppet 4.

 ### Changes, Events, and Reporting